ruthzerihun1629-alt/GDG_REACT/folder 3/README.md

-Mini Calculator (React)

-A simple Mini Calculator built using React and the useState hook.
-It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+Team Members React App

+A simple React application that displays a list of team members using a reusable component.
+Each team member shows their name, role, and bio, with data passed via props.

-🚀 Features
+Features

-Perform basic arithmetic operations: + , - , * , /

-Supports decimal numbers

-Clear/reset button

-Error handling for invalid expressions

-Simple and beginner-friendly React logic
+Reusable MemberCard component

+Displays multiple team members

+Uses props to pass data from parent to child

+No images or CSS (simple and beginner-friendly)

-🛠️ Technologies Used
+Technologies Used

 React

-JavaScript (ES6)
+JavaScript

-React Hooks (useState)
+React Functional Components